d2l-ai/d2l-zh/chapter_computer-vision/fcn.md

 ## 参考文献

-[1] Long, Jonathan, Evan Shelhamer, and Trevor Darrell.
-"Fully convolutional networks for semantic segmentation."
-CVPR.
-2015.
+[1] Long, J., Shelhamer, E., & Darrell, T. (2015).
+Fully convolutional networks for semantic segmentation.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 3431-3440).